gravitational/gravity/docs/6.x/cluster.md

 ## Managing Operations

-Some operations in a Gravity cluster require cooperation from all cluster nodes.
+Some operations in a Gravity Cluster require cooperation from all Cluster nodes.
 Examples are installs, upgrades and garbage collection.
 Additionally, due to varying complexity and unforeseen conditions, these operations can and do fail in practice.

 To provide a foundation for coping with failures, the operations are built as sets of smaller steps that can be re-executed or rolled back individually.
-This allows for interactive fix and retry loop should any of the steps fail.
+This allows for an interactive fix and retry loop should any of the steps fail.

 Each operation starts with building an operational plan - a tree of actions to perform in order to achieve a particular goal.
-Once created, the plan is either executed automatically or manually step by step to completion.
+Once created, the plan is either executed automatically or manually, step by step, to completion.

-Operation plan management is available via `gravity plan` command:
+Operational plan management is available through the `gravity plan` command:

 ```bash
 $ gravity plan --help